 Over the next few years, the City of Kansas City, MO is investing more than $45 million to upgrade basic infrastructure in the Waldo neighborhood.
 The City will implement several infrastructure improvements along and adjacent to Wornall Road.
 Below are descriptions and anticipated timelines for these infrastructure improvements.

-Reconstruction of Wornall Road – 85th to 89th Streets
+Reconstruction of Wornall Road – 85th to 89th Street

 Reconstruction of Wornall Road – 74th to 79th Streets (75th and Wornall Improvements Project)

 Public Works will reconstruct Wornall Road from 74th to 79th streets.
 Work includes reconfiguration of the parking lot at the northeast corner of 75th and Wornall Road, extension of the Trolley Track Trail from 74th to 75th Streets, and improvements aimed at making the corridor safe for pedestrians.
-Construction is anticipated to start in early 2019 and finish in the fall of 2020.
+Construction is anticipated to start in 2019 and finish in the fall of 2020.
 This project is funded in part by a Surface Transportation Grant and GO KC funds.
 The estimated project cost is $6 million.
 See more information on this project here: 75th and Wornall Improvements

 Smart Sewer Program